 The I Ching system of divination is still in wide use today, also far outside China.
 I've used it many times through the years and found it very rewarding.
 Contrary to many other systems of divination, the I Ching speaks through words, and so do we.
 That makes it surprisingly easy to apply to personal circumstances.

-The Book of ChangeI Ching (also spelled Yi Jing) simply means The Book of Change, which refers to a way of looking at the world as a whole.
-Everything changes, nothing stays the same - that's the only thing we can know for sure.
+, which refers to a way of looking at the world as a whole.
+Everything changes, nothing stays the same — that's the only thing we can know for sure.

 It's still quite true, no matter what science tries so hard to make us believe.
 Our understanding of the universe and our own roles in it are evolving.
 Well, honestly, sometimes increasing, but sometimes getting it altogether wrong.
 The problem is that only by time are we able to make our conclusions, and even then with the reservation of what the future of that future might reveal.